bsguedes/bot-finder-core/README.md

 ### PUT /players/:player_name/move

-A body is passed in this call:
+The API puts this payload in this call:

 ```
 { 'vision': (VisionObject) }